mrmorphic/goss/README.md

 ## Objects and Interfaces

-Go's object model is very different from PHP's object model.
-For example, subclasses are used extensively, and in SilverStripe, so are extensions.
-Go uses interfaces extensively and composition of independent components.
+Go's object model is very different from PHP and SilverStripe's object model.
+For example, subcasses and extensions are used extensively in SilverStripe.
+Go uses interfaces extensively and composition of independent components, with subclassing not being a language feature.

-goss keeps as much as possible to how idiomatic Go works, while providing the conceptual framework of SilverStripe.
+goss keeps as much as possible to how idiomatic Go works, while providing the conceptual framework of SilverStripe where it makes sense.
 To this end, goss works mostly with interface{}, which can be a value of any type.
 Concrete types are provided by the library as well.

 Key interfaces of goss include: